Business College of Business

 Any advanced calculus course above the 106 level

-• Credit cannot be given for both MATH 104 and MATH 106.
+- Credit cannot be given for both MATH 104 and MATH 106.
 Students must determine the appropriate course early in their program.

-• A first semester student’s score on the Math Placement Exam will determine eligibility for MATH 104 or MATH 106.
+or MATH 106.
 The student should select between these classes based on the following sets of circumstances:

-• Actuarial science majors will also take MATH 107 Calculus II and MATH 208 Calculus III.
+- Actuarial science majors MUST take MATH 106 (or a higher-level calculus).
+They will later take MATH 107 Calculus II and MATH 208 Calculus III.

-• Raikes students MUST take MATH 106 and MATH 107 (or a higher-level calculus).
+- Raikes students MUST take MATH 106 and MATH 107 (or a higher-level calculus).

-• MATH 106 (or higher calculus) is strongly encouraged for accounting majors, finance majors, economics majors, and those students considering graduate school.
+- MATH 106 (or higher calculus) is strongly encouraged for accounting majors, finance majors, economics majors, and those students considering graduate school.

-• While several courses can be selected to fulfill the University ACE 3 outcome, one of the above is a specific requirement for the College of Business and will fulfill both requirements with one course.
+- While several courses can be selected to fulfill the University ACE 3 outcome, one of the above is a specific requirement for the College of Business and will fulfill both requirements with one course.

 Math Placement Exam (MPE)

 Students admitted to the College of Business are required to take a Math Placement Exam prior to enrolling in the college math requirement of MATH 104 or MATH 106 (or higher math).
+The results will determine where a student starts.

-• Preparatory courses should be taken as soon as possible to avoid future sequencing problems.
+- Preparatory courses should be taken as soon as possible to avoid future sequencing problems.

-• Additional information about the exam can be found on the Math Placement website.
+- Additional information about the exam can be found on the Math Placement website.

 Whether required to enroll in preparation coursework first, as indicated on the MPE (MATH 100A Intermediate Algebra, MATH 101 College Algebra and/or MATH 103 College Algebra and Trigonometry) or in one of the required courses, it is critical to begin math the first semester on campus.

 Choose one course from ACE 4 Certified Courses.
-(Course credit will vary between 3-4 credit hours.)
+(Course credit will vary between 3-5 credit hours.)

-NBR 4: Study of Humanities (ACE 5)
+ACE 5: Study of Humanities

 Choose one course from ACE 5 Certified Courses.